bjralphs/bjralphs/README.md

 ![GitHub](https://img.shields.io/badge/github-%23121011.svg?style=flat-square&logo=github&logoColor=white)

 I'm a passionate Software Developer, with a strong background in fintech and healthtech.
-With 4+ years experience under my belt, I'm on an ambitious journey to leverage software to magnify human potential.
+I am on an ambitious journey to leverage software to magnify human potential.

 "There is no passion to be found playing small - in settling for a life that is less than the one you are capable of living." - Nelson Mandela